teknogeek/get_schemas/README.md

 * `list-all`: lists all deeplink URIs registered by the application, regardless of format
 * `list-applinks`: lists all Android App Links registered by the application
+* `adb-test`: uses [adb](https://developer.android.com/studio/command-line/adb) to open all of the application's App Links to test if they're correctly verified
 * `build-poc`: creates an HTML page with links to all the registered Android App Links in order to simplify the process of testing their verification process
 * `launch-poc`: sends the HTML page to a connected device, and opens it with Chrome